netdata/netdata/docs/cloud/manage/role-based-access.md

 #### What happens to the previous Member role?

-We will maintain a Legacy Community plan for existing users, which will continue to provide access to the Member role.
+We will maintain a Early Bird plan for existing users, which will continue to provide access to the Member role.

 #### Which functionalities are available for each role?